What Is the PIPEDA Compliance Checklist for Canadian Websites?

 Action: Document retention periods for each data type.

-□ Implement Data Deletion Procedures
+How Do I Implement Data Deletion Procedures?

 Create processes to: